 if applicable in relation to any Training provided by the Company that takes place at the Customer’s premises:

 provide the Company, its employees, agents, consultants and subcontractors, with access to their premises and other facilities as reasonably required by the Company; and

 prepare their premises for the supply of the Training

 If the Company's performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (“Customer Default”) without limiting or affecting any other right or remedy available to it, the Company shall have the right to suspend performance of the Training until such time the Customer remedies the Customer Default.

 The Customer’s cancellation or rescheduling of any Training shall be deemed a Customer Default and the terms relating to the cancellation or rescheduling of Training as set out below and in the Confirmation Letter or as detailed in the online booking process on the Website shall apply:

-If the Customer fails to attend any Training with no notice or cancels any Training with less than 24 hours’ notice prior to the Training Date, subject to the Customer’s rights to reschedule, the Customer will be refunded the amount paid for the Training less a cancellation fee of £200 + VAT except in regards to Training for the Company’s brand Microblading by Brow Perfect for which the cancellation fee deducted shall be £500 + VAT.
+If the Customer fails to attend any Training with no notice or cancels with less than 24 hours’ notice prior to the Training Date, subject to the Customer’s rights to reschedule, the Customer shall not be entitled to any refund, except at the Company’s absolute discretion.

-The Customer shall have the right to reschedule any Training free of charge if rescheduled 10 or more working days prior to the Training Date.
+The Customer shall have the right to reschedule any Training free of charge on one occasion if rescheduled 10 or more working days prior to the Training Date.

 If the Customer reschedules the Training with less than 10 working days’ notice prior to the Training Date but more than 24 hours’ notice prior to the Training Date, the Customer will be charged a £100 administration fee.